Paleoclimate: Climate Change Through Time

 Paleoclimate Data GIS (including maps of Last Glacial Maximum) (more info) Web-based GIS linking to various paleoclimatic records including shapefiles of vegetation and land cover during Last Glacial Maximum.

-A Journey to a New Land: Bering Land Bridge (more info) This page is part of an exhibit in the Simon Fraser University Museum entitled A Journey to a New Land about the coming of the first humans to North and South America.
+A Journey to a New Land: Bering Land Bridge ( This site may be offline. ) This page is part of an exhibit in the Simon Fraser University Museum entitled A Journey to a New Land about the coming of the first humans to North and South America.
 The page presents an animation of the effects of post-glacial seal level rise on the area known as Beringia and the Bering Land Bridge.

 Pollen Viewer (more info) Java animations of vegetation dynamics from 21KYA to modern in North America by Phil Leduc based on a variety of pollen records.